-You'll save money and eat better by making these everyday grocery items instead of buying them.
+You'll save money and eat better by making everyday grocery items yourself instead of buying them at the store.
+These DIY recipes are cheaper and healthier to make in your home kitchen.

 Make it on your stove top or in a slow cooker, and adjust the sweetness, spices, and texture to suit your taste.
 You can peel and core apples, or just chunk them up and use a food mill to strain out solids after cooking.
 Cook down the applesauce even more to make sweet, thick apple butter.